Wildlife Habitat Development & Management

 While we do offer general recommendations (similar to state biologists) for habitat enhancements, the majority of our clients in this arena have specific goals or objectives in mind.
 Our combination of knowledge in both research science and practical implementation gives us the opportunity to be able to create a long-term plan, achieve short-term results, and then continue our assistance through the life of management.

-Our services can broadly be divided and defined as follows:
+Our habitat services can broadly be divided and defined as follows:

 -Planning: basic recommendations for specific species up to detailed comprehensive multi-year written plans.

--Maintenance: annual operations once habitat projects are functional (controlled burns, mowing, herbicide application, etc.)
+-Maintenance: annual operations once habitat components are functional (cyclical controlled burns, mowing, spot treatment herbicide application, access road and culvert monitoring, etc.)

 The first step toward implementing